rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/how-to-auth.md

 ## How to change an authorization per application in DevOps Secret Manager

-To change an authorization per application in the DSM, access the list of applications through **Grid Menu > DevOps Secret Manager > Applications > Authorization per application.**
+To change an authorization per application in the DSM, access the list of applications through **Grid Menu &gt; DevOps Secret Manager &gt; Applications &gt; Authorization per application.**

 In the list, identify the application and the authorization you want to change.
 To do this, follow the steps below: